 In the election of directors, cumulative voting may be adopted.
-On this basis, each stockholder as of 29 May 2017 may vote the number of shares registered in his name for each of the nine (9) directors to be elected, or he may multiply the number of shares registered in his name by nine (9) and cast the total of such votes for one (1) director, or he may distribute his votes among some oi all o of the nine (9) (directors to be elected.
-The nine (9) ${1}$ nominees v with the gr eatest ni umber o f vot es will be e lecte ed directe ors.
+On this basis, each stockholder as of 29 May 2017 may vote the number of shares registered in his name for each of the nine (9) directors to be elected, or he may multiply the number of shares registered in his name by nine (9) and cast the total of such votes for one (1) director, or he may distribute his votes among some or all of the nine (9) directors to be elected.
+The nine (9) nominees with the greatest number of votes will be elected directors.